ytakano/ytakano.github.io/_posts/2016-05-30-measurement-of-dns-open-resolvers.md

 DNSSEC, and its countermeasures.
 DNSSEC significantly increases efficiency of the DNS amplification attack since its records typically amount to tens of thousand bytes.

-## The Ecology of DNS Open Resolvers

-DNS amplification attack is a DDoS attack by abusing DNS open resolvers as reflectors.
-Because the attack can amplify attacker's traffic dozens of times by reflectors, attackers can efficiently launch DDoS attack even though they have only low bandwidth network.
-Therefore, in this paper, we investigated DNS open resolvers abused by DNS amplification attack from 3 aspects of wide active probing, silent monitoring and deploying open resolvers.
-As a result of our active probing, we found about 30 millions of DNS servers on the Internet, and 25 millions of them are open resolvers.
-Then, by silent monitoring and deploying open resolvers, we found that A record requests are often used by probing DNS servers, and ANY record requests are often used to launch DDoS attack.
-Moreover, we reveal that source network of the attackers could be traced by combining these results and BGP's routing information.

 ## Links